A survey of simplicial, relative, and chain complex homology theories for hypergraphs

 For $\PH(\Nrv_w(\H))$, we provide a pathological example to show that the number of bars in $\PH(\Nrv_w(\H^*))$ can be arbitrarily more than the number of bars in $\PH(\Nrv_w(\H))$.
-Consider our running example from Figure \ref{fig:rest_bary_ex}, but instead of the singleton edge with vertex $c$, we inflate that edge to contain $c_1, \ldots, c_n$, as shown in Figure \ref{fig:pathological_wtd_nrv} along with its dual and their weighted nerves.
+Consider our running example from Figure \ref{fig:rest_bary_ex}(a), but instead of the singleton edge with vertex $c$, we inflate that edge to contain $c_1, \ldots, c_n$, as shown in Figure \ref{fig:pathological_wtd_nrv} along with its dual and their weighted nerves.
 Since the two nerves are homotopy equivalent (without weighting), the number of bars that continue to $-\infty$ must be the same.
 However, the barcode for $\Nrv_w(\H)$ in dimension 0 consists of one bar $[n+2, -\infty)$ while the barcode for $\Nrv_w(\H^*)$ in dimension 0 has bars $\{[3,-\infty), [3,2), [2,1)\times n\}$.
 Neither have persistent homology in dimension $k > 0$.
-By duplicating a node arbitrarily many times (equivalently, duplicating an edge), we can make the two barcodes arbitrarily different in number of bars.
-This raises an open question of whether requiring the hypergraph to be \emph{collapsed} allows us to bound or describe a relationship between the persistent homology of the weighted nerve of the hypergraph and that of its dual.
+By duplicating a vertex arbitrarily many times (equivalently, duplicating an edge), we can make the two barcodes arbitrarily different in number of bars.
+This raises an open question of whether requiring the hypergraph to be both vertex and edge \emph{collapsed} (i.e., in $\Hyp$ and with no duplicate vertices) allows us to bound or describe a relationship between the persistent homology of the weighted nerve of the hypergraph and that of its dual.